benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 ### Integration Flow

 - Invoke `nikeIdBuilder(rootElement, config)` to get the Builder API.
-The returned object also contains a method for api.onApiReady, which can be used as an indicator to when the Builder has loaded the necessary data to begin loading the experience.
-The Builder will invoke the necessary services to render the experience.
+The returned object also contains a method for api.onApiReady, which indicates that the Builder has loaded.
 - Listen to price change, analytic, and "done" events coming from the Builder.
 - For buying tools, use `setSizeType` and `setAnswer` for answering the size related questions.
 - Invoke `setBuild` for loading a new build by prebuild id, metric id, or raw build data.
 This is mainly meant to "reset" the Builder.